the Creative Commons Attribution 4.0 License.

 Fungal loop transfer of nitrogen depends on biocrust constituents and nitrogen form

 Besides performing multiple ecosystem services individually and collectively, biocrust constituents may also create biological networks connecting spatially and temporally distinct processes.
 In the fungal loop hypothesis rainfall variability allows fungi to act as conduits and reservoirs, translocating resources between soils and host plants.
-To evaluate the extent to which biocrust species composition and nitrogen (N) form influence loops, we created a minor, localized rainfall event containing 15NH4+ and 15NO3-.
+To evaluate the extent to which biocrust species composition and nitrogen (N) form influence loops, we created a minor, localized rainfall event containing and .
 We then measured the resulting δ15N in the surrounding dry cyanobacteria- and lichen-dominated crusts and grass, Achnatherum hymenoides, after 24 h.
 We also estimated the biomass of fungal constituents using quantitative PCR and characterized fungal communities by sequencing the 18S rRNA gene.
-We found evidence for the initiation of fungal loops in cyanobacteria-dominated crusts where 15N, from 15NH4+, moved 40 mm h−1 in biocrust soils with the δ15N of crusts decreasing as the radial distance from the water addition increased (linear mixed effects model (LMEM)): R2=0.67, F2,12=11, P=0.002).
-In cyanobacteria crusts, δ15N, from 15NH4+, was diluted as Ascomycota biomass increased (LMEM: R2=0.63, F2,8=6.8, P=0.02), Ascomycota accounted for 82 % (±2.8) of all fungal sequences, and one order, Pleosporales, comprised 66 % (±6.9) of Ascomycota.
+We found evidence for the initiation of fungal loops in cyanobacteria-dominated crusts where 15N, from , moved 40 mm h−1 in biocrust soils with the δ15N of crusts decreasing as the radial distance from the water addition increased (linear mixed effects model (LMEM)): R2=0.67, , P=0.002).
+In cyanobacteria crusts, δ15N, from , was diluted as Ascomycota biomass increased (LMEM: R2=0.63, , P=0.02), Ascomycota accounted for 82 % (±2.8) of all fungal sequences, and one order, Pleosporales, comprised 66 % (±6.9) of Ascomycota.
 The seeming lack of loops in moss-dominated crusts may stem from the relatively large moss biomass effectively absorbing and holding N from our minor wet deposition event.
-The substantial movement of 15NH4+ may indicate a fungal preference for the reduced N form during amino acid transformation and translocation.
+The substantial movement of may indicate a fungal preference for the reduced N form during amino acid transformation and translocation.
 We found a marginally significant enrichment of δ15N in A. hymenoides leaves but only in cyanobacteria biocrusts translocating 15N, offering evidence of links between biocrust constituents and higher plants.
-Our results suggest that minor rainfall events may initiate fungal loops potentially allowing constituents, like dark septate Pleosporales, to rapidly translocate N from NH4+ over NO3- through biocrust networks.
+Our results suggest that minor rainfall events may initiate fungal loops potentially allowing constituents, like dark septate Pleosporales, to rapidly translocate N from over through biocrust networks.

 Fungi may act as conduits for biological networks, connecting belowground ecosystem processes to plants.
 Soil fungi contribute to all aspects of litter decomposition via the following: the generation of a myriad of extracellular enzymes (Osono, 2007; Schneider et al., 2012); altered trophic dynamics, decomposer species diversity, and nutrient turnover rates (Hattenschwiler et al., 2005); and by forming multiple types of endophyte-plant symbioses (Johnson et al., 1997; Saikkonen et al., 2004).
 Endophytic fungi, in particular, form hubs connecting spatially and temporally distinct microbial-mediated soil processes and plants.
 For example, the pervasive distribution of mycorrhizae in mesic systems allows common mycorrhizal networks to deliver essential resources.
 Therefore, mycorrhizae promote or hinder seedling growth depending on the network species composition (van der Heijden and Horton, 2009), and facilitate the one-way transfer of multiple forms of nitrogen (N) and phosphorus (P) between two plant species linked by arbuscular mycorrhizae and ectomycorrhizae (He et al., 2003; Walder et al., 2012).
 In xeric systems, endophytic fungi are also implicated in moving resources within biological networks in a theory known as the fungal loop hypothesis.
 The hypothesis states that fungi, supported by biotrophic carbon (C) from plants and terrestrial cyanobacteria, act as intermediate reservoirs transforming and translocating resources between soils and plants (Collins et al., 2008, 2014).
 Perhaps the most notable example of a fungal loop, albeit from a limited number of studies, occurred in fungal-dominated cyanobacteria biocrusts from a Chihuahuan Desert grassland.
-Specifically, 15NO3- applied to a root-free biocrust rapidly moved into the perennial grass, Bouteloua sp., up to 1 m away within 24 h (Green et al., 2008).
+Specifically, applied to a root-free biocrust rapidly moved into the perennial grass, Bouteloua sp., up to 1 m away within 24 h (Green et al., 2008).
 Furthermore, 13C-labeled glutamic acid applied to the leaf surfaces of Bouteloua was found in biocrusts.
 Despite the intriguing evidence, many aspects of this burgeoning hypothesis remain to be validated (Collins et al., 2014).

 Biocrust composition and soil moisture availability interactions may dictate the movement of resources in fungal loops.
 Desert fungal–plant interactions occur across spatially discontinuous patches of vegetation interspersed by patches of soils colonized by biocrusts (Belnap et al., 2005).
 Fungi participating in loops are necessarily associated with a mosaic of other biocrust organisms (i.e., cyanobacteria, green algae, lichens, mosses, and other bacteria).
 The metabolic activity of biocrust constituents participating in fungal loops, including plants, are moisture-dependent and regulated by the magnitude and seasonality of episodic rainfall events.
 A pulse–reserve paradigm (Collins et al., 2008) may explain biological activities where minor rainfall pulses stimulate microorganisms, generating reserves of resources to be exploited during subsequent rainfall events (Huxman et al., 2004; Welter et al., 2005).
-In such loops, minor rainfall events may stimulate N2 fixation by free or lichen-associated cyanobacteria (Belnap et al., 2003), N mineralization by bacteria and fungi (Cable and Huxman, 2004; Yahdjian and Sala, 2010), and nitrification and possibly denitrification (Wang et al., 2014), potentially altering levels of NH4+ or NO3-.
+In such loops, minor rainfall events may stimulate N2 fixation by free or lichen-associated cyanobacteria (Belnap et al., 2003), N mineralization by bacteria and fungi (Cable and Huxman, 2004; Yahdjian and Sala, 2010), and nitrification and possibly denitrification (Wang et al., 2014), potentially altering levels of or .
 Fungal species, including fungal endophytes, may compete with mosses, lichen, cyanobacteria, and other bacteria for newly released N. Once sequestered, the N may be transformed into amino acids and transported within mycelium (Jin et al., 2012; Behie and Bidochka, 2014).
 Larger rainfall events may then activate plants, allowing the host plant to receive N from the fungi and transfer photosynthate to the fungal endophyte.
-If fungal endophytes are poor competitors for newly released N, preferentially sequester one inorganic N form over another, or more efficiently transform and transport NH4+ rather than NO3-, biocrust constituents and N form may influence the translocation of N in fungal loops.
+If fungal endophytes are poor competitors for newly released N, preferentially sequester one inorganic N form over another, or more efficiently transform and transport rather than , biocrust constituents and N form may influence the translocation of N in fungal loops.

 The fungal endophytes most likely involved in the loop hypothesis are dark septate fungi.
 Few arbuscular mycorrhizal fungi are found in biocrusts (Porras-Alfaro et al., 2011) or as endophytes in desert plants (Titus et al., 2002), due to mycorrhizae being relatively sensitive to dry soil conditions (Aguilera et al., 2016).
 In contrast, the majority of biocrust fungi are Ascomycota, with the Pleosporales being widespread and dominant (Bates et al., 2012; Porras-Alfaro et al., 2011).
 Pleosporales, along with other Ascomycota fungal orders, contain dark septate endophytes (Jumpponen and Trappe, 1998).
 Dark septate endophytes are thermal- and drought-tolerant fungi due to melanin-rich cell walls conferring protection from UV and drought stress (Gostincar et al., 2010).
 Taken together, the prevalence of dark septate fungi in desert systems, along with their ability to maintain metabolic activity under low water potentials (Barrow, 2003), makes these endophytes excellent candidates to translocate resources in loops (Green et al., 2008).

 Minor rainfall events may allow fungi to act as conduits and reservoirs for N. To investigate the potential for biocrust constituents and N form to influence the movement of N through the putative fungal loops, we created minor, localized rainfall events.
-We then measured δ15N, from 15N-NH4+ and 15N-NO3-, within the surrounding dry cyanobacteria- and moss-dominated crusts, and grass, Achnatherum hymenoides (Indian ricegrass).
+We then measured δ15N, from 15N- and 15N-, within the surrounding dry cyanobacteria- and moss-dominated crusts, and grass, Achnatherum hymenoides (Indian ricegrass).
 In tandem with 15N analyses, we estimated the biomass of two major divisions of fungi (Ascomycota and Basidiomycota) and bacteria, and characterized fungal communities by sequencing the 18S rRNA gene to identify potential links between fungal taxa and 15N movement.

 2.1 Site description

 We conducted our study in two cold desert ecosystems of the Colorado Plateau, UT.
-One site was near Castle Valley (400527.43 N–1121818.24 W) and the other was adjacent to the US Geological Survey (USGS) Southwest Biological Science Center Research Station in Moab, UT (400527.43 N–1121818.24 W).
+One site was near Castle Valley (40∘05′27.43 N–112∘18′18.24 W) and the other was adjacent to the US Geological Survey (USGS) Southwest Biological Science Center Research Station in Moab, UT (40∘05′27.43 N–112∘18′18.24 W).
 Rugose crusts consisting of 22 % moss Syntrichia caninervis, 5–7 % cyano-lichens Collema tenax , and Collema coccophorum and 55 % cyanobacteria cover the Castle Valley site (Darrouzet-Nardi et al., 2015), while smooth, light algal crusts dominated by one cyanobacterium, Microcoleus vaginatus, cover the USGS site.
 Across both sites, vegetation is dominated by the perennial grass Achnatherum hymenoides (Roem & Schult) and the native perennial shrub Atriplex confertifolia (Torr. & Frém).
-Mean annual temperature and precipitation at Castle Valley are 13 C and 269 mm, respectively, while the USGS site is slightly warmer (MAT = 13.8 C) and drier (MAP = 189 mm; based on 1981–2010 data; WRCC, 2017).
+Mean annual temperature and precipitation at Castle Valley are 13 ∘C and 269 mm, respectively, while the USGS site is slightly warmer (MAT = 13.8 ∘C) and drier (MAP = 189 mm; based on 1981–2010 data; WRCC, 2017).
 Both soils are Aridisols with Castle Valley classified as a sandy loam, calcareous Rizno series (Darrouzet-Nardi et al., 2015) and USGS as a Bluechief series sandy loam.

 2.2 Simulated rainfall events and 15N form applications

-We simulated minor, localized rainfall events and measured δ15N, from 15N-NH4+ and 15N-NO3- rainfall events containing two isotopically-labeled, inorganic N forms.
+We simulated minor, localized rainfall events and measured δ15N, from 15N- and 15N- rainfall events containing two isotopically-labeled, inorganic N forms.
 We then tracked the movement of the label through our moss-dominated (Castle Valley) and cyanobacteria-dominated biocrusts (USGS station), and A. hymenoides.
 First, we randomly selected six circular plots per site; the sites had a radius of 1.0 m and were at least 10 m apart from each other.
 Three plots were assigned to be labeled with K15NO3 (99 atom%) and the other three plots to be labeled with (15NH4)2SO4 (99 atom %).
 Second, we randomly selected five biocrust patches and five A. hymenoides along eight axes (e.g., N, NE, E, SE, S, SW, W, and NW) radiating from the center of each circular plot and measured the radial distance to biocrusts or grasses (see Fig. 1 in the Supplement for an example of the circular plot set-up).
-Third, we simulated a 2.5 mm rainfall event by spraying 3 mL of deionized water solution and either isotopic label (0.30 mg 15N) onto a 5 cm diameter circle in the center of the circular plots (2 biocrust types × 3 circular plots locations × 2 N forms × 10 samples [4–5 biocrusts or 4–7 A. hymenoides depending on grass density in the circular plot] = 137).
+Third, we simulated a 2.5 mm rainfall event by spraying 3 mL of deionized water solution and either isotopic label (0.30 mg 15N) onto a 5 cm diameter circle in the center of the circular plots (2 biocrust types × 3 circular plots locations × 2 N forms × ≈ 10 samples [4–5 biocrusts or 4–7 A. hymenoides depending on grass density in the circular plot] = 137).
 For the isotopic applications, either 2.60 g of 99 atom % K15NO3 or 1.70 g of 99 atom % (15NH4)2SO4 was dissolved in 18 mL of deionized water to create a 1.43 or 0.72 M solution, respectively.
-The 15N additions wetted the sandy loams (bulk density 1.5 g cm−3) to a depth of 1 cm and added approximately equal NH4+ (10 µg N g soil−1) and double NO3- concentrations to surface soils (Sperry et al., 2006).
+The 15N additions wetted the sandy loams (bulk density ≈ 1.5 g cm−3) to a depth of 1 cm and added approximately equal (10 µg N g soil−1) and double concentrations to surface soils (Sperry et al., 2006).
 All additions were completed at midday in April, as A. hymenoides were starting to set seed.

 2.3 Sample collection and 15N analyses

 Biocrust and foliage samples were collected 24 h after the simulated rainfall event containing our different inorganic 15N forms.
 Biocrusts were removed as three subsamples from each biocrust location with a soil corer (2 cm diameter × 5 cm length) to a depth of 2 mm.
 Crust distances away from the tracer application ranged from 22 to 97 cm.
-The composited soil samples were kept cold (5 C) in the field, split in the lab, and a portion of the soil was frozen (20 C) until fungal and bacterial DNA analyses were performed.
+The composited soil samples were kept cold (5 ∘C) in the field, split in the lab, and a portion of the soil was frozen (−20 ∘C) until fungal and bacterial DNA analyses were performed.
 We randomly selected five leaves from the chosenAchnatherum species, which ranged in distance anywhere from 29 to 120 cm away from the tracer application and in volume from 0.002 to 0.048 m3.
 The leaves and remaining soils (sieved 2 mm) were air-dried, ground in a reciprocating tissue homogenizer, and analyzed for 15N using a PDZ Europa ANCA GSL elemental analyzer, interfaced with a PDZ Europa 20–20 isotope ratio mass spectrometer (Sercon Ltd., Cheshire, UK) at the University of California Davis Stable Isotope Facility (http://stableisotopefacility.ucdavis.edu, last access: January 2016).
 We expressed the resulting isotope ratios in δ notation as parts per thousand (‰):

-where R is the molar ratio of the heavier to the lighter isotope (15N14N) for the standard or sample.
+where R is the molar ratio of the heavier to the lighter isotope (15N ∕ 14N) for the standard or sample.
 To track the movement of inorganic N forms through our two biocrust types (moss–lichen-dominated and cyanobacteria-dominated biocrust) and into grasses, we analyzed the relationships between δ15N present in crust and leaf tissue to the distance of the crust and Achnatherum grass by site.
 This was undertaken by creating linear mixed effects models for the biocrust type and N form combinations.
 In all models, distances of biocrusts or grasses were nested within individual circular plots, and the three plots were treated as a random factor to control for the impact of plot differences on our response variable.
 All models were created with the lm function in R (R Development Core Team, 2017).

 2.4 Biomass estimations of major fungal components

 To investigate the potential for fungi to translocate our 15N forms, we estimated the biomass of two major divisions of fungi (Ascomycota and Basidiomycota) and bacteria in biocrusts using quantitative PCR.
 From the frozen biocrust samples, we extracted genomic DNA using a DNeasy PowerLyzer PowerSoil Kit (Qiagen, MD, USA) and quantified the gene copy numbers of Ascomycota and Basidiomycota on a Mastercycler ep realplex qPCR (Eppendorf, Hamburg, Germany) with SYBR Green.
 We amplified division-specific regions of the internal transcribed spacer (ITS) with primer pair ITS5 (forward) and ITS4A (reverse) for Ascomycota (Larena et al., 1999) and ITS4B (forward) and 5.8 sr (reverse) for Basidiomycota (Fierer et al., 2005).
 We selected the universal bacterial 16S rRNA primer set EUB338 (forward) and Eub518 (reverse) to estimate the biomass of bacteria (Aanderud et al., 2013).
-In 12.5 µL reactions, using KAPA2G Robust PCR Kits (KAPA Biosystems, Wilmington, MA, USA), we amplified targeted genes using the following thermocycler condition: an initial denaturation step at 94 C for 3 min followed by 35 cycles of denaturation at 94 C for 45 s; annealing at either at 55 C (Ascomycota), 64 C (Basidiomycota), or 60 C (bacteria) for 30 s; and extension at 72 C for 90 s.
+In 12.5 µL reactions, using KAPA2G Robust PCR Kits (KAPA Biosystems, Wilmington, MA, USA), we amplified targeted genes using the following thermocycler condition: an initial denaturation step at 94 ∘C for 3 min followed by 35 cycles of denaturation at 94 ∘C for 45 s; annealing at either at 55 ∘C (Ascomycota), 64 ∘C (Basidiomycota), or 60 ∘C (bacteria) for 30 s; and extension at 72 ∘C for 90 s.
 We generated qPCR standards for Basidiomycota, Ascomycota, and bacteria from biocrusts using the TOPO TA Cloning®kit (ThermoFisher Scientific, MA, USA) as outlined by Aanderud et al. (2013).
 The coefficients of determination (R2) for our assays ranged from 0.90 to 0.99, and amplification efficiencies fell between 0.99 and 1.92.
-We analyzed the relationships between biocrust δ15N and the gene copy number of Ascomycota, Basidiomycota, and bacteria by creating linear mixed effects models for each biocrust type and N form combination (2 biocrust types × 3 circular plots locations × 2 N forms × 1–5 biocrusts = 48).
+We analyzed the relationships between biocrust δ15N and the gene copy number of Ascomycota, Basidiomycota, and bacteria by creating linear mixed effects models for each biocrust type and N form combination (2 biocrust types × 3 circular plots locations × 2 N forms × ≈ 1–5 biocrusts = 48).
 DNA from eight moss-dominated and four cyanobacteria-dominated biocrusts were difficult to amplify, especially one moss biocrust circular plot, reducing the number of replicates from five to one.
 We used the lm function in R and treated plot as a random factor and gene copy number nested within plot.
 We further tested for differences in our biomass estimates between the crust types using multiple t tests and a Benjamini–Hochberg correction to control for the false discovery rate associated with multiple comparisons (Benjamini and Hochberg, 1995).

 2.5 Biocrust fungal communities

 To identify the fungal taxa participating in N translocation, we characterized fungal communities in biocrusts using bar-coded sequencing.
 We PCR amplified the V9 region of the 18S rRNA gene using a universal eukaryote primer set, 1391F and EukBr, with a unique 12 bp Golay barcode fused to EukBr (Amaral-Zettler et al., 2009; Hamady et al., 2008).
-Thermocycler parameters were similar to qPCR analyses and consisted of a denaturation step at 94 C for 3 min, followed by 35 cycles of denaturation at 94 C for 45 s, an annealing step at 57 C for 60 s, elongation at 72 C for 90 s, and a final extension at 72 C for 10 min.
+Thermocycler parameters were similar to qPCR analyses and consisted of a denaturation step at 94 ∘C for 3 min, followed by 35 cycles of denaturation at 94 ∘C for 45 s, an annealing step at 57 ∘C for 60 s, elongation at 72 ∘C for 90 s, and a final extension at 72 ∘C for 10 min.
 We then purified and pooled PCR amplicon libraries to near equimolar concentrations using SequalPrepNormalization Plate Kits (Invitrogen, Carlsbad, CA, USA) and quantified the amplicon libraries by real-time qPCR using a KAPA Library Quantification Kit (Kapa Biosystems, Wilmington, MA, USA).
 All samples were sequenced at the Brigham Young University DNA Sequencing Center (http://dnasc.byu.edu/, last access: July 2017) using the Illumina HiSeq 2500 platform (Illumina Biotechnology, San Diego, CA, USA), generating 2 × 250 paired-end reads.
 Illumina sequence reads were analyzed within QIIME (v.
 1.9.1), an open-source software pipeline suitable for microbial community analysis (Caporaso et al., 2010).
 We removed barcodes and primers with a custom, in-house script previous to joining paired-end reads by using fastq-join under default parameters (Aronesty, 2011).
 Joined reads were then de-multiplexed and checked for chimeras (Haas et al., 2011).
 We then clustered the de-multiplexed reads into operational taxonomic units (OTUs), applying a similarity threshold of 97 % and using QIIME's default OTU clustering tool – uclust (Edgar et al., 2011).
 Taxonomies of representative OTUs were assigned using uclust and the 18S rRNA gene SILVA 128 database which was clustered into OTUs at 97 % similarity (Quast et al., 2013).
 To evaluate if biocrust type supported similar fungal composition, we calculated the relative recovery of 27 fungal orders, including dark septate lineages.
 We tested for differences between biocrust types using t tests and a Benjamini–Hochberg correction (2 biocrust types × 6 randomly selected biocrusts = 12).

-3.1 Translocation of 15NH4+ in cyanobacteria biocrusts
+3.1 Translocation of in cyanobacteria biocrusts

-(R2=0.67, F2,12=11, P=0.002, Fig. 1a), distance was significant (P=0.003) and possessed a negative slope.
+(R2=0.67, , P=0.002, Fig. 1a), distance was significant (P=0.003) and possessed a negative slope.
 Surrounding the tracer application, δ15N was enriched upwards of 40 ‰ more than 20 cm away and continued to be enriched to approximately 10 ‰ almost 100 cm away with enrichment ranging from 9.1 to 49 ‰.
-There was no such relationship between δ15N and the radial distance from any other crust type or N form as demonstrated by the mixed effect models (cyanobacteria biocrust 15NO3- addition: R2=0.17, F2,12=1.2, P=0.32, Fig. 1b; moss biocrust 15NH4+ addition: R2=0.01, F2,12=0.07, P=0.94, Fig. 1a; and moss biocrust 15NO3- addition: R2=0.16, F2,12=1.2, P= 0.33, Fig. 1b).
+There was no such relationship between δ15N and the radial distance from any other crust type or N form as demonstrated by the mixed effect models (cyanobacteria biocrust addition: R2=0.17, , P=0.32, Fig. 1b; moss biocrust addition: R2=0.01, , P=0.94, Fig. 1a; and moss biocrust addition: R2=0.16, , P = 0.33, Fig. 1b).
 The location of the three circular plots was not a significant factor in any linear mixed effects models for biocrusts.

 and the radial distance was marginally significant (P=0.08, data not shown).
 The δ15N in leaves declined the further away the grass was from the 15N application point, with leaf enrichment between 1.0 and 6.7 ‰.
 In the other three models, the R2, F values, and P values of all other mixed effects models ranged from 0.06 to 0.10, 0.46 to 0.67, and 0.54 to 0.64, respectively (data not shown).
-The δ15N found in A. hymenoides leaves was 2.6 ‰ ± 0.45 (mean ±SEM) in cyanobacteria biocrusts exposed to 15NO3- and 0.85 ‰ ± 0.47 in moss biocrusts.
+The δ15N found in A. hymenoides leaves was 2.6 ‰ ± 0.45 (mean ±SEM) in cyanobacteria biocrusts exposed to and 0.85 ‰ ± 0.47 in moss biocrusts.

 The biocrust that translocated N also exhibited a robust relationship between the proxy for Ascomycota biomass and biocrust δ15N.
-In cyanobacteria biocrusts, the greater the gene copy number of Ascomycota the lower the δ15N from 15NH4+.
+In cyanobacteria biocrusts, the greater the gene copy number of Ascomycota the lower the δ15N from .
 In the overall model

-(R2=0.63, F2,8=6.8, P=0.02, Fig. 2a), the proxy for Ascomycota biomass was significant (P=0.01) and negatively related to δ15N.
-However, in cyanobacteria crusts exposed to 15NO3-, and in the moss-dominated crusts there was no such relationship between δ15N from 15NO3- and Ascomycota gene copy number (cyanobacteria crust model: R2=0.08, F2,12=0.6, P=0.58, Fig. 2b; moss crust model: R2=0.16, F2,12=1.2, P=0.33, Fig. 2b) or in moss crusts exposed to 15NH4+ additions (R2=0.01, F2,12=0.07, P=0.94, Fig. 2a).
+(R2=0.63, , P=0.02, Fig. 2a), the proxy for Ascomycota biomass was significant (P=0.01) and negatively related to δ15N.
+However, in cyanobacteria crusts exposed to , and in the moss-dominated crusts there was no such relationship between δ15N from and Ascomycota gene copy number (cyanobacteria crust model: R2=0.08, , P=0.58, Fig. 2b; moss crust model: R2=0.16, , P=0.33, Fig. 2b) or in moss crusts exposed to additions (R2=0.01, , P=0.94, Fig. 2a).
 Basidiomycota and bacteria biomass in both crust types was not related to either N form (data not shown).
 The biomass estimates of all measured biocrust components were consistently higher in moss- than cyanobacteria-dominated crusts.
-Basidiomycota biomass was 1.5 × 109± 5.5 × 108 in cyanobacteria and 5.8 × 109± 7.2 × 108 in moss biocrusts (t test, t= 4.5, P<0.0001, df= 1, data not shown).
-Ascomycota biomass was 2.6 × 107± 4.5 × 106 in cyanobacteria and 1.1 × 108± 2.4 × 107 in moss biocrusts (t test, t= 3.3, P=0.003, df= 1).
-Bacterial biomass was at least two orders of magnitude lower in cyanobacteria biocrusts (cyanobacteria = 5.5 × 106± 8.9 × 105 and moss crusts = 2.7 × 107± 4.8 × 106, (t test, t= 4.5, P<0.0001, df= 1).
+Basidiomycota biomass was 1.5 × 109 ± 5.5 × 108 in cyanobacteria and 5.8 × 109 ± 7.2 × 108 in moss biocrusts (t test, t = 4.5, P<0.0001, df = 1, data not shown).
+Ascomycota biomass was 2.6 × 107 ± 4.5 × 106 in cyanobacteria and 1.1 × 108 ± 2.4 × 107 in moss biocrusts (t test, t = 3.3, P=0.003, df = 1).
+Bacterial biomass was at least two orders of magnitude lower in cyanobacteria biocrusts (cyanobacteria = 5.5 × 106 ± 8.9 × 105 and moss crusts = 2.7 × 107 ± 4.8 × 106, (t test, t = 4.5, P<0.0001, df = 1).

 3.4 Dark septate fungi as major components of biocrusts

 Four of the nine fungal orders, known to contain dark septate endophyte members, were present in both biocrust types, with the Pleosporales and Pezizales being the dominant taxa.
 In biocrusts, fungi comprised much of the eukaryotic community (cyanobacteria = 30 % ± 4.7 and moss = 33 % ± 4.0), Ascomycota was the most common fungal division (cyanobacteria = 82 % ± 2.8 and moss = 87 % ± 2.9), and orders with known dark septate members accounted for at least 67 % of the Ascomycota (cyanobacteria = 83 % ± 4.8 and moss = 67 % ± 8.6, Fig. 3).
-In cyanobacteria biocrusts, Pleosporales accounted for 66 % (±6.9) of all dark septates and the recovery of this taxa was twice as high in cyanobacteria- as in moss- dominated crusts (t test, t= 03.0, P=0.01, df= 1).
-Even though the relative abundance of Pleosporales differed, the number of gene copies of Pleosporales was similar between the two biocrusts (cyanobacteria = 1.7 × 107± 6.3 × 106 and moss = 2.9 × 107± 1.3 × 107, t test, t= 0.99, P=0.35, df= 1) as determined by an extrapolation of qPCR values in conjunction with percent recovery of taxa for Ascomycota.
-Pezizales comprised a relatively large percentage of the biocrust community in moss-dominated biocrust with a recovery of 15 (±8.3) and 28 % (±9.0) in cyanobacteria- and moss-dominated crusts, respectively (t test, t= 1.1, P=0.32, df= 1).
+In cyanobacteria biocrusts, Pleosporales accounted for 66 % (±6.9) of all dark septates and the recovery of this taxa was twice as high in cyanobacteria- as in moss- dominated crusts (t test, t = 03.0, P=0.01, df = 1).
+Even though the relative abundance of Pleosporales differed, the number of gene copies of Pleosporales was similar between the two biocrusts (cyanobacteria = 1.7 × 107 ± 6.3 × 106 and moss = 2.9 × 107 ± 1.3 × 107, t test, t = 0.99, P=0.35, df = 1) as determined by an extrapolation of qPCR values in conjunction with percent recovery of taxa for Ascomycota.
+Pezizales comprised a relatively large percentage of the biocrust community in moss-dominated biocrust with a recovery of 15 (±8.3) and 28 % (±9.0) in cyanobacteria- and moss-dominated crusts, respectively (t test, t = 1.1, P=0.32, df = 1).
 Eukaryotic community data was based on the recovery of 1 232 312 quality sequences and 5176 unique OTUs.

 In biological networks, the magnitude and direction of resource transfer in fungi is predominantly thought to be influenced by the physiological source–sink gradients created by individual plants (Fellbaum et al., 2014) or between plants (Weremijewicz et al., 2016).
 However, fungi may prove themselves to be more than just passive conduits by exerting control over resources due to their own source–sink resource needs (Simard and Durall, 2004).
 Our findings suggest that a minor, localized rainfall event may initiate fungal loops by allowing the rapid translocation of N in biocrusts at a rate of 40 mm h−1 in 24 h.
-The movement of N was only apparent in the cyanobacteria-dominated crusts, where δ15N decreased as the distance from the addition of the 15NH4+ label increased.
-Further, the presence of Ascomycota was related to the amount of biocrust δ15N from 15NH4+, with the isotope being diluted in soils with higher levels of Ascomycota biomass.
+The movement of N was only apparent in the cyanobacteria-dominated crusts, where δ15N decreased as the distance from the addition of the label increased.
+Further, the presence of Ascomycota was related to the amount of biocrust δ15N from , with the isotope being diluted in soils with higher levels of Ascomycota biomass.
 Eighty-three percent of the Ascomycota were from four fungal orders containing known dark septate endophytes and 66 % of these taxa were from one order, the Pleosporales.
-Taken together, our results suggest that fungal loops are potentially structured by fungal constituents, especially Pleosporales, translocating N from NH4+ over NO3-.
+Taken together, our results suggest that fungal loops are potentially structured by fungal constituents, especially Pleosporales, translocating N from over .

 4.1 Fungal loops only in cyanobacteria-dominated crusts